150+ Family Bonding Activities

 - Get involved in local marches and political campaigns

-- Drive out to the country and count satelites that pass by
+- Drive out to the country and look for constellations

 - Plan to catch the next meteor shower